Installation

 APatch-10888-release.zip

-After done, you can flash this .zip file via third-party Recovery's Flash function.
-APatch will be automatically installed just like Magisk.
+[username@localhost Demo] $After doing this, you can flash this .zip file via third-party Recovery's Flash function.
+APatch will be automatically installed, just like Magisk.

 TIP

-Same as Flash, adb sideload function used by Recovery provided by third-party AOSP-like ROMs is also supported.
+Just like the Flash function, the adb sideload command used by Recovery provided by third-party AOSP-based ROMs is also supported.

 WARNING

-Directly flashing is NOT supported customizing SuperKey!
-Instead, SuperKey will be set as a combination with random numbers and letters.
-If you need customize SuperKey, please go to APatch Manager after booting and repatch to reset SuperKey.
+Directly flashing DOES NOT support SuperKey customization!
+Instead, the SuperKey will be set to a random combination of numbers and letters.
+If you need to customize the SuperKey, go to APatch Manager after booting and repatch to reset it.

 Uninstall